 Homebuyers should also find out “what role they have in purchases/sales/leases, what responsibilities pertain to the association versus an individual owner, what actions or decisions require approval by the association, and how long these processes take,” Beauchamp said.
 After all, you can’t just opt out of the HOA once you’ve bought the home.
 You’ll need to be sure you can live by its rules.

-What are the pros and cons of an HOA?
+Pros and cons of an HOA

 Pros